filmineio/telegraf-input-lotus/README.md

 - `vagrant up`
 - `vagrant ssh`

-Building & running the code:
+Building & running the code (inside the virtual machine):
 - `make rundev`

 By default `make rundev` streams the plugin output metrics to `stdout`.